suresh-404/Docker/chapter_1/01_what_is_docker.md

 - docker run triggers Docker to start a container.
 - The command sequence installs and runs a program inside a container.

-This process is illustrated in figure 1.1 .
+This process is illustrated in below figure 1.1 .
 ![figure 1.1: How docker run works](images/how_docker_run_works.png)

-figure 1.1

 ✍️  *Reference: Notes adapted from **Docker in Action***